Jerry Rosenberg: Time in prison

 After the riot's resolution, Rosenberg was transferred to Sing Sing Correctional Facility.
 Circa 1986, Rosenberg was resuscitated when his heart stopped beating during open heart surgery; in 1988, he unsuccessfully argued before a judge that he had died and that this therefore meant that he had served his life sentence.
 He frequently assisted other prisoners with legal issues as a jailhouse lawyer and estimated he was involved in over 200 lawsuits.
 Rosenberg was transferred to Wende Correctional Facility in 1991, serving, among other positions within the prison, as paralegal assistant for three years in the law library.
 Rosenberg was transferred to prison hospital in 2000.
 He died of natural causes in June 2009 at the age of 72, having served 46 years in state prisons, the longest of any inmate in New York State penal history.
+He had been eligible for parole, but was denied release every time.

 In media

-Rosenberg was the subject of a 1982 biography by Stephen Bello called Doing Life: The Extraordinary Saga of America's Greatest Jailhouse Lawyer; in 1988, the book was adapted for an NBC made-for-TV movie called Doing Life with Tony Danza in the role of Rosenberg and Dan Lauria as a prison corections guard/captain.
-The film omits and avoids and further criminal activity Rosenberg participated in during his incarceration.
+Rosenberg was the subject of a 1982 biography by Stephen Bello called Doing Life: The Extraordinary Saga of America's Greatest Jailhouse Lawyer; in 1988, the book was adapted for an NBC made-for-TV movie called Doing Life with Tony Danza in the role of Rosenberg and Dan Lauria as a prison corrections guard/captain.
+The film omits and avoids any further criminal activity Rosenberg participated in during his incarceration.